municipio-se/wp-plugin-hbg-content-scheduler/README.md

 # Content Scheduler

-This plugin is an LTS version of the [Content Scheduler plugin](https://github.com/helsingborg-stad/content-scheduler).
+This plugin is an LTS version of the [Content Scheduler plugin v3.1.3](https://github.com/helsingborg-stad/content-scheduler/tree/3.1.3).

 ## Installation